alphagov/signon/README.md

 The application has Rake tasks to create new users and client applications.

-To create a new client application to which Sign-on-o-Tron will provide sign-on
+To create a new client application to which Signon will provide sign-on services:
-services:

 ```sh
 rake applications:create name=ClientName description="What does this app do" \